larts85/Fast-Shopping/README.md

 ## First Steps

-- Open a console for for a client an other for the api,
+- Open a console and clone this repo
-- run npm i and .then()
+- run npm i and and npm start at client folder, this will consume the api hosted at <a href='https://heroku.com'>Heroku<a/>
-- npm start in both of them
+- if you want to use the api in localhost then run npm install and npm start in api folder and chage the API_PATH in the config file

 Frontend is running in localhost 3000 while backend does at port 4000.